foodcafeshop/Food-Cafe/FUTURE_ROADMAP.md

 *   [ ] "Wait time estimation using AI"
 *   [ ] "Add multi-language support for Indian languages"
 *   [ ] "Advanced analytics for customer, menu, and staff performance"
+*   [ ] "Identify list of API calls that can be cached, and cache them in different apps"
+*   [ ] "Add notification categories for granular user control"